Overview

 - We can refer to arguments passed directly into GraphQL fields with the DGS

-annotation. - We can use the
+@InputArgumentannotation. - We can use the

-symbol in the Explorer to specify query variables.
+$symbol in the Explorer to specify query variables.

 Up next

-In the next lesson, we'll explore how we build a relationship between object types—specifically, between our Listing
+In the next lesson, we'll explore how we build a relationship between object types—specifically, between our Listing GraphQL type and a new type we'll call Amenity.

 Share your questions and comments about this lesson